Who were the Ancient Danites & Danaan? Part II

 A statue of prophetess Deborah in Aix-en-Provence, France.
 She was the only female judge mentioned in the Bible.
 (CC BY-SA 3.0)

-The song of Deborah states, “Gilead abode beyond Jordan: and why did Dan remain in ships?”
+Deborah’s song states, “Gilead abode beyond Jordan: and why did Dan remain in ships?”
 Judges 5:17.
 The answer to this verse is due to a man named Sisera, found in the book of Judges 5:20, whom the Israelites were at war with.
 Dan refused to fight and remained in his ships.
-Dan could either care less or was being cautious as to what was going on and the same can be said for a portion of the Manassehites living in Gilead, according to the verse.
+Dan could either care less or be cautious about what was going on, and the same can be said for a portion of the Manassehites living in Gilead, according to the verse.

-This is where we get the story of Danaus fleeing with his daughters from his brother Aegyptus and sons.
+This is where we get the story of Danaus fleeing with his daughters from his brother Aegyptus and his sons.
 As for why Dan fled, one must look to the story of Hypermnestra and her husband Lynceus to find the answer.
-In this story, one will notice a similar law between the Hebrews and Greeks, and that the names Hypermnestra and Lynceus are a metaphor for places connected to the Bible.
+In this story, one will notice a similar law between the Hebrews and Greeks and that Hypermnestra and Lynceus are a metaphor for places connected to the Bible.

 ‘The Danaides’ (1903) by John William Waterhouse.